 Makeda Keab, Reporter

-Makeda Keab is a freshman at Claremont High School and an eager first time reporter of the Wolfpacket.
-She is a third year debater and is joining the CHS Speech and Debate team who, aside from being a tea loving bookworm, finds outdoor hikes and fun nature based activities to be pleasing.
+Makeda Keab is a freshman at Claremont High School and an eager first-time reporter of the Wolfpacket.
+She is a third-year debater and is joining the CHS Speech and Debate team who, aside from being a tea loving bookworm, finds outdoor hikes and fun nature-based activities to be pleasing.
 Keab is a French Year 1 student who one day hopes to travel to France, Spain, and… the rest of Europe.
 She loves to travel and explore new places.
-Keab enjoys reading, going on walks, going on road trips, Trader Joes, and art to occupy her in her free time.
-She is looking forward to brainstorming lots of colorful ideas and publishing them with her friends.
+She enjoys reading and prefers, going on walks, going on road trips, Trader Joes, and art to occupy her in her free time.
+Keab is looking forward to brainstorming lots of colorful ideas and publishing them.
 She is excited to expand her creativity through this first year as a reporter.